 Call for Papers

-The grading committee members can be asked to complete scoring questions against set criteria and they have access to a dashboard which can include a 3 minute support video.
-They can see the pool of submissions – the jury may score less harshly if there are very few submissions or be more critical if they have been inundated with submissions for a specific topic.
-Collaborative review is possible and the assessors can see other judges responses and scoring if the organizer wishes.
+The grading committee members can be asked to complete scoring questions against set criteria and they have access to a dashboard which can include a three-minute support video.
+They can see the pool of submissions (the jury may score less harshly if there are very few submissions or be more critical if they have been inundated with submissions for a specific topic).
+Collaborative review is possible and the assessors can see other judges' responses and scoring if the organizer wishes.
 It is possible to have blind reviews so no details are shared about the person submitting.
 The committee can add notes or suggest if an alternative track is more suitable and everything is compiled in real time.

-The acceptance and rejection messages can be personalized and the planner controls when communication is sent – for example you may wish to send acceptances to the top 10 submissions initially and see the response and then contact further people as necessary.
+The acceptance and rejection messages can be personalized, and the planner controls when communication is sent.
+For example, you may wish to send acceptances to the top ten submissions initially and see the response and then contact further people as necessary.
 Emails can be blind copied to the planner.
 Emails can be merged if one speaker has submitted more than one item which needs feedback.

 Each event can have multiple submissions and a public or private submission form.
 For example you may be asking for topic and speaker suggestions, have a call for abstracts and a volunteer recruitment drive for a single event.